gijsvdbeuken/IPS3-DB02-analysis-individual/README.md

 ### Current Landscape of Automation in Adobe Software

-Adobe After Effects, along with other software from Adobe's suite, presents a plethora of options for the automation of diverse processes.
+Adobe After Effects, along with other software from Adobe's suite, presents a range of options for the automation of diverse processes.
 The software facilitates automation in animation and image processing within After Effects through the utilization of expressions, scripts, and plug-ins.

 ### Adobe ExtendScript and Its Applications

-Adobe ExtendScript, an Adobe Systems-developed scripting language, plays a pivotal role in scripting various Adobe applications.
+Adobe ExtendScript, an Adobe Systems-developed scripting language, plays the role of scripting various Adobe applications.
 It offers a robust framework for crafting scripts that automate tasks within Adobe After Effects.
 The language provides the capability to access and manipulate a wide array of features in Adobe After Effects, enabling the automation of intricate, repetitive, and time-intensive tasks.

 ### Role of Custom Scripts in Advancing Automation